steknika/CrashAssistantTechDoc/README.md

     - `CrashAssistModalTableViewProtocol.swift`: all of the initializations which is needed to create a `tableView` in this architecture.

-    - `.\Delegate`
+    - .\Delegate

       - `BaseCrashAssistTableViewDelegate.swift`: delegate to enable user interaction when needed on a screen.

-  - `.\Delegate`
+  - .\Delegate

     - `CrashAssistImagePickerDelegate.swift`: image delegate that is used for adding and manipulating images in the crash assistant

-  - `.\InfoCells`: these are the cells that is used for the sections.
+- .\InfoCells: these are the cells that is used for the sections.
 All of the above cells are `CrashAssistantGeneralCell` and the usage and creation of these cell are discussed in the [Views](#views) .

   - `CrashAssistImageCell.swift`: that is used for presenting images and using the logic.
 Using `ImageCollectionStackViewWithTitle`.

   - `CrashAssistNoteCell.swift`: for presenting and manipulating a titleLabel using `SimpleTitleView`

   - `CrashAssistTextViewCell.swift`: for presenting and manipulating `textView`.
 Using `BorderedTextView`

   - `CrashAssistTitleCell.swift`: presenting the title and a cirlce image, which can be set for a checkmark. `TitleAndDescriptionCheckMarkView`

-- `.\GeneralLocalCell`
+- .\GeneralLocalCell

   - `CrashAssistantGeneralCell.swift`: This is a custom view cell used as a parent class for cells in the crash assistant.

-  - `.\Protocol`
+  - .\Protocol

     - `CrashAssistantGeneralCellProtocol.swift`: This protocol defines the basic functionality of the `CrashAssistantGeneralCell`.